RAF Bomber Command's Longest-Serving Workhorse in WW2

 In this very first funding phase of several for this technical challenge, we are initially aiming to locate the project in the Midlands region of England, and discussions are under way to secure premises - the costs of accommodating the Viking aircraft and establishing a workshop will form a smaller percentage of our target total in this particular funding campaign.

-We anticipate that the collection of the Viking could take several months, however, depending upon the timing and success of this fund-raising campaign.
+We anticipate that the collection of the Viking could take several months, however, depending upon the timing and success of this fund-raising campaign and with fluctuating COVID rules and restrictions in both countries, and the EU in general.
 The retrieval operation will expectedly absorb the greatest percentage of the funding target - indeed, it could exceed the projected total as the dismantling and transport estimates can be unbalanced by unforeseen technical difficulties, therefore that fund target could be increased at a later stage if that situation does arise.

 Please support this unique initiative - the Wellington bomber holds a place in the hearts of many right across the world, having served with British and Commonwealth Squadrons and in different "theatres of war" throughout WW2, in a variety of bombing and specialist roles; the type deserves greater recognition and celebration...